 Important

 Making the wrong assumption about the missing value process can bias the results.
-A complete case analysis is not necessarily unbiased only if the data are missing completely at random.
+A complete case analysis is not necessarily unbiased if the data are missing completely at random.
 But the bias can at least be corrected in that case.

-MAR: Data is said to be missing at random when the pattern of missingness is related to the observed data but not to the unobserved data.
 Suppose you are conducting a survey regarding depression and mental health.
 If one group is less likely to provide information in the survey for reasons unrelated to their level of depression, then the group’s data is missing at random.
 Complete-case analysis of a data set that contains MAR data can result in bias.

 MNAR: Data is said to be missing not at random if the absence of information is systematically related to the unobserved data.
 For example, employees do not report salaries in a workspace survey or a group that is less likely to report in a depression survey because of their level of depression.
+The scales that do not record beyond their capacity are also an example of a MNAR process.

 A complete-case analysis if the data are MAR or MNAR does not necessarily bias the results.
-If the missingness is related to the primary target variable, then the results are biased.
+However, if the missingness is related to the primary target variable, then the results are biased.
 In the MAR case that bias can be corrected.
 As noted by the NIH in the context of patient studies,

 The import of the MAR vs. MNAR distinction is therefore not to indicate that there definitively will or will not be bias in a complete case analysis, but instead to indicate – if the complete case analysis is biased – whether that bias can be fully removed in analysis.